 The model does not account for external factors such as migration, displacement, or sudden demographic changes, which could significantly influence population dynamics.
 Consequently, the estimates may not fully reflect dynamic population shifts occurring beyond the scope of the input data.

 Grid cell alignment is based on a mastergrid.
-Note that this version's (v4.2) mastergrid does not align with gridded population layers prior to version v4.1.
-Thus, previous versions of the gridded population estimate for the DRC, namely versions v1.0, v2.0, v3.0, and other existing WorldPop data products, differ from the mastergrid used for v4.2 and v4.1 and hence don't match.
-We updated the mastergrid for this version to ensure grid cell alignment with future WorldPop data products.
+Note that this version's (v4.2) mastergrid aligns with version 4.1 and 4.2 but does not align with previous DRC gridded population layers, namely versions v1.0, v2.0, v3.0.
+We updated the mastergrid in 2024 to ensure grid cell alignment across all new WorldPop data products.